-Five charged over attack on Kurdish asylum seeker in London
+Five charged in attack on Kurdish asylum seeker in London

 Widespread condemnation

+"I have been bowled over by the response, such messages of kindness.
+I think this has shocked the whole nation and everyone wants to stand up and say 'no, this is not what we're about'," she said.

+Watson said she is working with a youth and refugee worker to ensure the young man benefits from the fundraising effort without it affecting his asylum claim.

-Mayor of London Sadiq Khan posted a statement on Twitter saying: "Hate crime has no place in London, Britain or anywhere else."
+London Mayor Sadiq Khan posted a statement on Twitter saying: "Hate crime has no place in London, Britain or anywhere else."

-Jeremy Corbyn, leader of the opposition Labour party, also condemned it.
-"Absolutely shocked at attack on young Kurdish asylum seeker, who came here searching for safety.
+Jeremy Corbyn, leader of the opposition Labour party, also condemned it: "Absolutely shocked at attack on young Kurdish asylum seeker, who came here searching for safety.
 I fervently hope he makes a full recovery."

-Director of Advocacy at the Refugee Council, Dr Lisa Doyle, said: "We're disgusted to hear that a young man who fled to this country in fear of his life has been subjected to such a vicious hate crime in the very place he hoped to find safety. "

 According to the Refugee Council, 30,603 people applied for asylum in the UK last year.
 Of these, 2,666 were from Iraq, which was the third biggest source of asylum-seekers behind Iran and Pakistan.